Variational System Identification for Nonlinear State-Space Models: Examples

 This section examines the robustness of the proposed method to the initial parameter estimate.
 For this, estimation of \(m\), \(l\), \(r\), and coupled noise term \(\Pi\) is considered from \num{75} differing parameter initialisations given by

 The initial state distributions for each optimisation were obtained by running the URTSS from the initial parameter estimates.

-Table~\ref{tab:robot_robustness} shows a subset of the estimated parameters for this experiment.
+Table~\ref{tab:robot_robustness} shows a subset of the estimated parameters for this experiment, where \(\Pi_{ii}\) indicates the $i^{\textnormal{th}}$ diagonal element of \(\Pi\).
 In the third column, the mean parameter estimate for each of the \num{75} trials is shown and is an effective estimate of the true parameters.
 The fourth column shows the maximum difference between this mean and each trial and indicates that each of the \num{75} trials converged to the same parameter estimate, subject to a small tolerance.

 These results indicate the robustness of the proposed approach and highlights that, at least for this example, the proposed method does not suffer from a potentially large quantity of undesirable local minima.
-The estimates for \(\Pi\) performed similarly as the parameters shown in Table~\ref{tab:robot_robustness}.
-Due to the multi-variable nature of \(\Pi\), the numerical values are excluded for brevity.
+The estimates for the off-diagonal elements of \(\Pi\) performed similarly as the parameters shown in Table~\ref{tab:robot_robustness}.
+Due to the multi-variable nature of \(\Pi\), these numerical values are excluded for brevity.